State Street says N.Y. authorities probing forex

 "Some custody clients or their investment managers have elected to change the manner in which they execute foreign exchange with us or have decided not to use our foreign exchange execution methods," State Street said in the filing.

 In 2009, California's attorney general accused State Street of making false claims on its forex trading.
-The attorney general in that case has asserted actual damages of $56 million for the period from 2001 to 2009.
+The AG in that case has asserted actual damages of $56 million for the periods from 2001 to 2009.
 It also is seeking additional penalties and damages.

-Meanwhile, Bernstein Research analyst Brad Hintz said State Street has struggled to pass along price increases to clients throughout its business segments.

-"The firm continues to face questions from investors who are at a loss to square the seeming oligopolistic structure of the industry with a lack of individual firm control over pricing," Hintz said in a research note.
-"State Street continues to express a cautious view about the ability of industry participants to exercise pricing power."